 - Read our in-depth Nikon D7500 review

-With a slightly more sensible 83x optical zoom range providing a focal range equivalent to 24-2000mm in 35mm terms, the camera is easier to work with at its telephoto extremes, with effective Dual Detect VR on hand to stabilise compositions and an autofocus system to works well in bright light.
+The Nikon P950 is more recent, but this model packs the same 24-2000mm focal range (in 35mm terms).
+With a slightly more sensible 83x optical zoom range than the P1000, the camera is easier to work with at its telephoto extremes, with effective Dual Detect VR on hand to stabilize compositions and an autofocus system to works well in bright light.

 The lack of a touchscreen does show its age somewhat, although this was also omitted from the P1000 and it's arguably less of a priority on a camera likely of this sort.
-It’s a shame there’s no Raw capture too, but full manual control over exposure does at least give you the flexibility to get it right in camera for ready-to-use results.
+It’s a shame there’s no Raw capture too (which you do get on the P950), but full manual control over exposure does at least give you the flexibility to get it right in camera for ready-to-use results, and it's better value than its newer sibling.

 - Read our in-depth Nikon Coolpix P900 review